Contrast-Security-OSS/docs/content/user/attacks/Run-attack-script.md

 ## Run the Script

-* Log in to your Contrast application.
+* Log in to your account in the Contrast UI.

-> **Note:** Verify that the scanning IP address isn’t blacklisted.
+> **Note:** Verify that the IP address of the machine that’s running Nikto isn’t blacklisted.

-* In a terminal window, run the following command to initiate the scan:
+* In a terminal window, navigate to the *program* directory under the Nikto folder, and run the following command to initiate the scan.

 ```
 ./nikto.pl -useragent “MyAgent (Demo/1.0)” -D V -T 9 -h http://www.your-site.com
 ```

 > **Notes:**
- * Note here
+ * If your web application has its files under a certain directory, use the `-r` option to prepend a directory.
  * The `-T 9` option tunes the scan to only test for SQL Injection.

-* Observe the attack events in the terminal window.
 * Once the script runs, Contrast will alert you of the new attack in the UI and by email.
 * Click on the alert or navigate to the **Attacks** tab in the Attacks page.
 * Details of the incident will show up in the **Attacks** grid.
 Click on the **Source IP** link in the grid row to go to the attack’s details page, which displays more specific information on each attack event.